Amitav-Krishna/lemonade_cartel/lemonade_cartel.md

 ---

-You may be wondering what happens next?
-That, my friend, is up to you.
+You may be wondering, *"What happens next?"* That, my friend, is up to you.